onyx-and-iris/voicemeeter-api-ruby/README.md

 end
 ```
 In this case the wrapper will determine the version from the running instance
-of Voicemeeter and build the strip layout accordingly.
+of Voicemeeter and build the console layout accordingly.

 All alias functions use a base 1 index meaning the strips and buses furthest to
 the left are defined as strip[1], bus[1] and increment rightwards.
 If you prefer